grafana/grafana/docs/sources/developers/plugins/development-with-local-grafana.md

 After this, you should be able to see your plugin listed in Grafana, and then you can test your changes.

-If you make a change in the fronted, you must refresh your browser.
+If you make a change in the frontend, you must refresh your browser.
 However, changes in the backend may require that you rebuild your plugin binaries and reload the plugin (`mage && mage reloadPlugin` for local development, or run `docker-compose up` again if you are using docker-compose).

 ## Run your backend plugin with a debugger